Godhavn inquiry: Inquiry and report

 The government-funded inquiry into abuse at the Godhavn Boys' Home began in 2009, after several demands by the Godhavn boys.
 It investigated the Godhavn boys' allegations that they were subjected to neglect and medicating against their will.
-While the inquiry initially only investigated the Godhavn Boys' Home, it ultimately investigated 19 homes from 1945 to 1976.
+While the inquiry initially investigated only the Godhavn Boys' Home, it ultimately investigated 19 homes from 1945 to 1976.
 It included the testimony of 85 caregivers and 14 staff members of children's homes.

 The report was published on 9 May 2011, concurrently with an exhibition for the Danish welfare museum.
 The report validated the claims of the Godhavn boys, saying residents of Danish children's homes were subjected to abuse and experimental medication, as well as saying the government had little control over the institutions.
 In the case of Godhavn Boys' Home, some 22 percent of the residents were given medication by Ostenfeld.
 These included antipsychotics, like thioridazine and flupentixol; and habit-forming drugs, like diazepam, chlordiazepoxide, and amphetamine.
-His most commonly-used drug to treat bedwetting was the antipsychotic chlorprothixene, which was neither the standard drug of choice among child psychiatrists, nor was it supported by contemporary evidence.
+His most commonly used drug to treat bedwetting was the antipsychotic chlorprothixene, which was neither the standard drug of choice among child psychiatrists, nor was it supported by contemporary evidence.
 After subjecting the children to the treatment, he published his findings in medical research journals, including the Journal of the Danish Medical Association; in the 1960s, large-scale investigations into chlorprothixene for bedwetting were conducted, and general practitioners began to use it.
 His use of flupentixol preceded the first child experiment of the drug by almost a decade.
 The inquiry did not judge his actions illegal.